2020/21 at University College Birmingham

 If you need support while you are living in Birmingham – whether at The Maltings or in a private residence – please let us know and we will do our best to help.

-If my course is returning to face-to-face teaching in March, can I move back to The Maltings now?
+If my course is returning to face-to-face teaching, can I move back to The Maltings now?

 Yes.
-If you will be having in-person teaching from 8 March, you should be able to move back into your accommodation.
+If you will be having in-person teaching, you should be able to move back into your accommodation.

 If you require further information about the procedure for returning to accommodation, please contact firstname.lastname@example.org.